Here Is Twitter's Prediction For Today's Jobs Report

-The median estimate for today’s nonfarm payrolls number is 168,000, below the Wall Street consensus estimate of 180,000.
+The median estimate for today’s nonfarm payrolls number is 220,000, above the Wall Street consensus estimate of 197,000.

 The jobs report is out at 8:30.
 Follow the release LIVE on Business Insider »